nsmathew/widget-weather/README.md

 # weather
-Widget to show weather for a static location
+* Widget to show weather for a static location
+* Created for personal use to embed in notes taking apps like Notion, Logseq etc